robpeng/ToyOS/README.md

-This is a Toy OS that handles syscalls and interrupts.
+This is a Toy OS Kernel that handles syscalls and interrupts.